Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .374 this season while batting .252 with 68 walks and 50 runs scored.
+- McCutchen leads Pittsburgh in OBP (.373) this season, fueled by 90 hits.

-- He ranks 87th in batting average, 13th in on base percentage, and 115th in slugging among the qualifying batters in MLB action.
+- Among the qualified hitters in MLB action, he ranks 88th in batting average, 13th in on-base percentage, and 111th in slugging.

-- McCutchen has picked up an RBI in 23.0% of his games this season, with more than one RBI in 8.0% of his games.
-He has also produced three or more runs in three contests.
+- McCutchen has picked up an RBI in 23.8% of his games this year, with more than one RBI in 8.9% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.